evotions/KeyboardEmu-for-BBC-Microbit/README.md

     I --> J[Computer responds]
 ```

 The beauty of this system is that steps 4-5 and 8-10 happen automatically.
-You just focus on creating your MakeCode program with the Serial HID extension, and the bridge handles all the technical details.
+You just focus on creating your MakeCode program with the Keyboard Emu extension, and the bridge handles all the technical details.

 ## Quick Start